doqedev/doqium/README.md

+# !!bad code!!
+decided to set the github to public so like here u go this was made a year ago

 # doqium

 this used to be a web executor for a ROBLOX game, but now it is a remote admin with it's own global ban system, web panel, script flag, etc!